Version: 1.2

 - Inform Customer if legally prohibited from following instructions (unless prohibited from doing so by law)

-- Not Process Personal Data for any purpose other than providing the Service
+- Not Process Personal Data for any purpose other than providing and maintaining the Service, performing security and integrity monitoring, complying with applicable law, or as otherwise documented in this DPA and the Agreement[web:39][web:41]

 5.2 Confidentiality